hmaidasani/RadialChartImageGenerator/README.md

 9. Repeat for all the other arcs if needed.

+10. Import the downloaded image into your WatchKit Xcode project.
+The below example projects show how this is done.

 #### Examples

 Here are some sample WatchKit apps using the images generated using the RadialChartImageGenerator.
 Note: the most recent version of Xcode is required to run these.